H.E.R.: Career

-2007–2016: Career beginnings
+2007–2011: Career beginnings

 At age ten, performing as Gabi Wilson, she played an Alicia Keys song on the piano for the Today Show and at the famed Apollo Theater (Harlem, New York City) on September 23, 2007, covering Aretha Franklin's "Freeway of Love".
-She made her acting debut at the age of 9, starring in the Nickelodeon television film School Gyrls, created by Nick Cannon.
+She made her acting debut in the Nickelodeon television film School Gyrls, written and directed by Nick Cannon, which premiered in February 2010.
 She also performed on Maury (2007), and Good Morning America and The View (both in 2008).
 At this time, she was managed by Will Smith's Overbrook Entertainment.
 She performed at age 12 at the 2010 BET Awards, covering Keys' 2001 hit "Fallin'", sang a tribute to Keys at the ASCAP Awards, and competed on Radio Disney's The Next BIG Thing at age 12, with her song "My Music", featured on Radio Disney.

+2011–2016: Signing with RCA

 Wilson signed a record deal with Sony's RCA Records via J Records in a deal arranged by her manager Jeff Robinson's MBK Entertainment in 2011 when she was 14.
 In 2014, her debut single "Something to Prove" was released under her real name.